 M. Rieder (1901-1915)

 Printed and published view-cards of the West and of Native Americans.
 His cards were printed in Germany except those contracted out to Edward H. Mitchell in the United States.

 These photographers captured many views of India, which they had printed as tritone photogravure postcards in Germany.
 They also had offices in London and Singapore.

 Max Rigot Selling Co.
 (1911-1939)

 The Max Rigot Studios produced a number of photographic souvenirs of local sporting events around Chicago.
 This trend continued when they began publishing postcards as the Max Rigot Selling Company.
 They also published many regional view-cards that included panoramas, some of jumbo size.
 They made a notable black & white set of the sinking of the S.S.
 Eastland in the Chicago River in 1915.
-By 1933 they were producing linens for the Chicago Words Fair.
-These cards were contracted out to Curt Teich, though their later view were also printed by the American Colortype Co.
+By 1933 they were producing linens for the Chicago Worlds Fair.
+These cards were contracted out to Curt Teich, though their later view-cards were also printed by the American Colortype Co.

 Riker & Hogeman Co.
 (1910-1915)

 This fast growing drug store chain was founded through the merger of William B. & Son with Hogeman & Co.
 Between 1910 and 1914 they more than doubled their size acquiring store from Baltimore to Providence, but by 1915 they were bought out by the United Drug Company.
 They published many types of postcards over the years that they sold through their stores.